lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

   *Familiarity: Reltional datbases have been a poplr choice since 70's.
 Due to this poplrity, technical pros oftne have famlrity and exprience w/ this type of database
   *Accuracy: Reltnal datbases ensure that your data is persisted w/ high integrty and adheres to the ACID (atomicity, consistency, isolation, durability) principle.

 USE CASES FOR RELATIONAL DATABASES-Much of the world runs on reltional databases.
 In fact, at the core of many mission-critical apps, some of which you may use in your day to day life.
 Some common use cases for relatnal databases.
-Aps that have a solid schema that doesn't change often, i.e.
+Apps that have a solid schema that doesn't change often, i.e.
   *Lift and shift apps that lifts an app from on-prem and shifts to the cloud w/ littl or no mods

 Applications that need persistnt strage that fllws the ACID principle, such as: